lilithrv/backend-proyecto-final-desafio-latam/README.md

 - `GET: /api/v1/books`: Returns books data and allows sorting, limiting and pagination of information.
 Also filter by category and author
 - `GET: /api/v1/books/:id`: Returns a specific book from the database
 - `GET: /api/v1/books/latest`: Returns the last 10 books added, it's for a carousel of books
+- `GET: /api/v1/books/popular`: Returns the 10 most buyed books, it's for a carousel of books
 - `POST: /api/v1/books`: Allows you to add a new book
 - `GET: /api/v1/authors`: Returns list of all authors belonging to the model books
 - `POST: /api/v1/authors` : Allows you to add a new author